 Physical Education leads directly into the Year 11 and 12 Physical Education subject.
 Its topics, structure and assessment closely align with the senior course.
-Physical Education can also lead into Sport and Recreation and Certificate III in Fitness/Certificate II in Sport & Recreation.
+Physical Education can also lead into Sport and Recreation and Certificate III in Fitness.

 Students investigate the fundamentals of exercise physiology and biomechanics: the musculoskeletal system, energy systems, types of movement, force production, levers and projectile motion to learn how they contribute to providing energy and movement for sport and exercise.
 Students will participate in fitness testing and laboratory activities to apply this knowledge in a practical setting.
-These concepts will be studied through the sports of netball, touch football and badminton (pending staff and facility availability).
+These concepts will be studied through the sports of netball, and badminton.

-Assessment is 80% theory (project folio and combined response exam) and 20% practical performance of the unit's selected sports (netball, touch or badminton).
+Assessment is 80% theory (project folio and combined response exam) and 20% practical performance of the unit's selected sports (netball or badminton).

-The majority of homework is related to revision and preparation for the final examination.
+Most homework is related to revision and preparation for the final examination.